scotentSD/international/_posts/2020-06-20-Hime_Page__Navigation_Bar_Testing.md

 ---
 layout: post
-title: Navigation Bar on Home Page (Not Signed In) Testing
+tlitle: Navigation Bar on Home Page (Not Signed In) Testing
 type: online
 phase: beta
 initials: LH and MK